msjarrett/trimlight/protocol/protocol.md

 * Connect
     * Request
         * `0c` - Command.
-        * `00 0a` - command length in number of bytes.
+        * `00 0a` - Command length in number of bytes.
-        * `eb 2b 76` - random bytes that are only guaranteed to not be 5a or a5 (start and end values).
+        * `eb 2b 76` - Random bytes that are only guaranteed to not be 5a or a5 (start and end values).
-        * `14 0c 1b 07 15 35 04` - year, month, day, day of week, hour, minute, second.
+        * `14 0c 1b 07 15 35 04` - Year, month, day, day of week, hour, minute, second.
     * Response
         * `c9` - Calculated by taking the three random bytes in the connect command and performing the following operation in java `(bytes)(b1 << 5 | b2 >> 3 & 0x1F & b3)`